mia-san/nuxt4-electron-minimum-sample/step-by-step-guide.md

 1.  add `version` property to `package.json` for electron-builder.

-2.  override `@percel/watcher` at 2.4.1 to make build smooth on `Windows`
+2.  override `@percel/watcher` at 2.4.1 to make build smooth on `Windows` otherwise `node-gyp` kicks in and start building something.

 3.  add "workaround" for [#108](https://github.com/caoxiemeihao/nuxt-electron/issues/108)